Chinese People's Liberation Army Press: History

-In June 1948, the "Fourth Bureau of the CPC Central Military Commission" was established.
+In June 1948, the Fourth Bureau of the Chinese Communist Party's Central Military Commission was established.

 In June 1950, The Fourth Bureau was renamed the "Military Publishing Bureau of the Military Training Department of the General Staff".
 In July 1952, The Publishing Bureau was renamed the "Military Publishing Bureau of the General Staff".
 On April 21, 1955, it was renamed the "Military Publishing Department of the General Training Management".
 On December 11, 1958, it was renamed the "Military Publishing Department of the General Staff".
 On January 18, 1963, it was renamed as the "General Staff Publishing Bureau".

 In December 1966, the "Chinese People's Liberation Army Soldiers Publishing House" was established by merging the General Staff Publishing Bureau and the General Political Department's "Sparks of Fire" editorial department and the editorial team of the literary and art series.
 In December 1983, with the approval of the Central Military Commission, the Chinese People's Liberation Army Soldiers Publishing House was renamed the "Chinese People's Liberation Army Publishing House".

 In June 1951, the "Liberation Army Literature and Art" magazine was founded.
 After the outbreak of the Cultural Revolution, the magazine was discontinued.
 In 1972, "Liberation Army Literature and Art" was resumed and the PLA Literature and Art editorial office was established.
 In 1983, the PLA Literature and Art editorial office was renamed the PLA Literature and Art Publishing House.
 In 1984, the PLA Literature and Art Publishing House registered and started using the "Kunlun Publishing House" brand.

 In September 1992, with the approval of the Central Military Commission, the Chinese People's Liberation Army Publishing House and the PLA Literature and Art Publishing House merged into the Chinese People's Liberation Army Publishing House.
 In February 1994, the two publishing houses were restored.
 In October 2003, the two were merged again to form the "Chinese People's Liberation Army Press".

 In 2009, the Chinese People's Liberation Army Press was rated as a first-class publishing house and one of the top 100 book publishing units in the country by the General Administration of Press and Publication.

 In 2018, the former PLA Television Propaganda Center, the Central Military Commission Political Work Department Network Center, the PLA Press, the PLA Newspaper and other units were merged to form the PLA News and Communication Center.
 The People's Liberation Army Press got the full name of the "People's Liberation Army News and Communication Center Press".
 The former PLA Audio-Visual Publishing House was transferred to the PLA News and Communication Center Press.